 AUS financially assists full-time undergraduate students who demonstrate limited financial resources in the form of a financial grant.
 A financial grant is normally awarded in fall and/or spring semesters for two consecutive semesters.
-Financial grants apply to summer terms, provided the student was on financial grant in the preceding spring semester of the same academic year and is registered for credited summer term courses at AUS.
+Financial grants apply to AUS summer terms, provided the student was on financial grant in the spring semester of the same academic year and is registered in credit bearing courses for the summer term.